Ex-pizza delivery boy's gym firm worth over £1bn

 )

-Ben Francis, the founder of sportswear company Gymshark, has sold a 21% stake to a US investor.
+Ben Francis, the founder of sportswear company Gymshark, is now worth an estimated £700m.

 👓 View full article